Collaboration Across the Arctic Ocean 北極海がつなぐ協力

 Surveillance of the ocean surface has benefits for research, governance and businesses.
 The intersection between research and business is blooming in the ocean sector, with various Norwegian organizations at the forefront of using technology and satellites for the benefit of oceans and ocean users.
 With shipping in the Arctic increasing, more focus on detection, monitoring and logistics is needed.
 In addition, detection of oil spills and environmental monitoring of ecosystems and coastlines will need to be enhanced.
 The Japan Agency for Marine-Earth Science and Technology (JAMSTEC) has now launched Japan’s first ice breaker dedicated to research, which will allow a wider field of observations, immersive fieldwork in the Arctic and enhanced collaboration towards the IPY-5.
 The first research voyage is planned for 2027, with more concrete plans coming to fruition.

-On this panel, we will gather experts in ocean observations, from both a research and business perspective, to investigate the latest technological developments and applications in the Arctic oceans.
+On this panel, we gathered experts in ocean observations, from both a research and business perspective, to investigate the latest technological developments and applications in the Arctic oceans.

 Panel 2: Ocean and Arctic Security